 Headquartered in Atlanta, Georgia, National Credit Systems is a third-party collection agency that operates independently.
 Initially founded in 1991, the agency specializes in recovering money for apartment owners and managers that is owed to them by consumers who have failed to fulfill their lease obligations.

 If you happen to be someone who is on the receiving end of round-the-clock phone calls and aggressive letters urging you to pay owed funds to National Credit Systems, it’s essential first to educate yourself on your consumer rights.
-A common mistake that consumers make is to pay off their debt in collections, believing that this, in turn, will improve their credit standing.
+A common mistake that consumers make is to pay off their debt in collections, believing that this, in turn, will improve and repair credit.

 According to FICO, the scoring system used to determine your credit score, having collections added to your credit report can negatively impact your credit score, docking the number by up to 100 points.
 It’s logical to think that by paying off collections, it’ll be removed from your credit report.